letra:wrbhh_6kkym= abecedario

 This means any ASCII text is also valid UTF-8 text.

-So, why does this matter?
-Well, it makes your devices more versatile.
-You can type in any language, use special symbols, and even send emojis without a hitch.
+Why does this matter?
+Your devices become more versatile.
+You can type in any language, use special symbols, send emojis without a hitch.
+It’s that simple.

 If you’re into tech, you might be curious about other ways to make your devices more versatile.
 For example, if you’re looking for a new smartphone, check out the smartphone comparison guide flagship models reviewed.
 It’ll help you find a device that can handle all the languages and symbols you need.

-Every time you see a web page, the text is rendered using Unicode—likely UTF-8.
-It’s why you can read content in any language without issues.
+Every time you see a web page, the text is rendered using Unicode, likely UTF-8.
+That’s why you can read content in any language without issues.

-Programming languages also use these standards to read source code files.
-This means developers can write code with international characters in comments or strings.
+Programming languages also tap into these standards to parse source code files, which means developers can actually write code with international characters in comments or strings.
 Pretty neat, right?